liwenju0/TextCensor/README.md

 # TextCensor
-An efficient text detection framework implemented in C++
+An efficient illegal text detection framework implemented in C++